Summanus

-Temple and Cult
+Temple and cult

 The temple of Summanus was dedicated during the Pyrrhic War c.
 278 BCE on June 20.
 It stood at the west of the Circus Maximus, perhaps on the slope of the Aventine.
 It seems the temple had been dedicated because the statue of the god which stood on the roof of the temple of Jupiter Capitolinus had been struck by a lightning bolt.

 Every June 20, the day before the summer solstice, round cakes called summanalia, made of flour, milk, and honey and shaped as wheels, were offered to him as a token of propitiation: the wheel might be a solar symbol.
 Summanus also received a sacrifice of two black oxen or wethers.
 Dark animals were typically offered to chthonic deities.

 Saint Augustine records that in earlier times Summanus had been more exalted than Jupiter, but with the construction of a temple that was more magnificent than that of Summanus, Jupiter became more honored.

 Cicero recounts that the clay statue of the god which stood on the roof of the Temple of Jupiter Optimus Maximus was struck by a lightning bolt: its head was nowhere to be seen.
 The haruspices announced that it had been hurled into the Tiber River, where indeed it was found on the very spot indicated by them.

 The temple of Summanus itself was struck by lightning in 197 BCE.

 Summanus and Mount Summano

 Mount Summano (elevation 1291 m), located in the Alps near Vicenza (Veneto, Italy), is traditionally considered a site of the cults of Pluto, Jupiter Summanus, and the Manes.

-The area was one of the last strongholds of pagan religion in Italy, as shown by the fact that Vicenza had no bishop until 590 CE.
+The area was one of the last strongholds of ancient Roman religion in Italy, as shown by the fact that Vicenza had no bishop until 590 CE.

 Archeological excavations have found a sanctuary space that dates to the first Iron Age (9th century BCE) and was continuously active until late antiquity (at least the 4th century CE).
 The local flora is very peculiar, because it was customary in ancient times for pilgrims to bring offerings of flowers from their own native lands.

 The mountaintop is frequently struck by lightning.
 The mountain itself has a deep grotto named Bocca Lorenza, in which, according to local legend, a young shepherdess became lost and disappeared.
 The story might be an adaptation of the myth of Proserpina, who was abducted by Pluto.